Find Urgent Care today

 How Are Strokes Diagnosed?

-Strokes are typically diagnosed through a combination of medical history assessment, physical examination, and imaging tests, according to the Mayo Clinic.
+Strokes are typically diagnosed through a combination of medical history assessment, physical examination, and imaging tests, according to the NIH.

 Your symptoms, medical history, and risk factors for stroke are also taken into consideration.
 If you are experiencing symptoms of a stroke, a physical examination may involve assessing neurological function, blood pressure, and other vital signs.